 All About Emergency Descent Controls

-In an emergency situation there might only be a few seconds to take action that saves lives and the design and manufacture of powered access platforms has evolved with this in mind.
+In an emergency situation there might only be a few seconds to take action that saves lives.
+The design and manufacture of powered access platforms has evolved with this in mind.

-Access platforms feature both normal and auxiliary control systems so an operator is able to bring the platform of the machine safely back to ground level under controlled conditions.
+Access platforms feature both normal and auxiliary control systems.
+An operator is able to bring the platform of the machine safely back to ground level under controlled conditions.
 The safety and stability of powered access platforms can be affected by a number of scenarios including;

 – Adverse weather such as strong winds or heavy rain